openobserve/openobserve-docs/docs/storage.md

 1. Default OpenObserve runs as `Local mode`, you can set `LOCAL_MODE=false` to enable `Cluster mode`.
 1. In `Local mode` it also can use `s3` as storage, you can set `ZO_LOCAL_MODE_STORAGE=s3` to storage data in s3.
-1. For GCS, OSS they all supports `s3` SDK, so you can think they are all of s3, just configure different s3 environments.
+1. For GCS, OSS they all support `s3` SDK, so you can think of them as s3 for all practical purposes.
+Azure blob is also supported.

 ## Data